Intraspecific predator interference promotes biodiversity in ecosystems: Abstract

 \section{Abstract}

 Explaining biodiversity is a fundamental issue in ecology.
-A long-standing puzzle lies in the paradox of the plankton: many species of plankton feeding on a limited type of resources coexist, apparently flouting Competitive Exclusion Principle (CEP), which holds that the number of predator (consumer) species cannot exceed that of the resources at steady state.
-Here we present a mechanistic model, and show that the intraspecific interference among the consumers enables strikingly a plethora of consumer species to coexist at constant population densities with only one or a handful of resource species.
-The facilitated biodiversity is resistant to stochasticity, either with stochastic simulation algorithm or individual-based modeling.
-Our model naturally explains the classical experiments that invalidate CEP, quantitatively illustrates the universal S shape pattern of the rank-abundance curves across a wide range of ecological communities, and can be broadly used to resolve the mystery of biodiversity in many natural ecosystems.
+A long-standing puzzle lies in the paradox of the plankton: many species of plankton feeding on a limited variety of resources coexist, apparently flouting the competitive exclusion principle (CEP), which holds that the number of predator (consumer) species cannot exceed that of the resources at a steady state.
+Here, we present a mechanistic model and demonstrate that intraspecific interference among the consumers enables a plethora of consumer species to coexist at constant population densities with only one or a handful of resource species.
+This facilitated biodiversity is resistant to stochasticity, either with the stochastic simulation algorithm or individual-based modeling.
+Our model naturally explains the classical experiments that invalidate the CEP, quantitatively illustrates the universal S-shaped pattern of the rank-abundance curves across a wide range of ecological communities, and can be broadly used to resolve the mystery of biodiversity in many natural ecosystems.